 Sawchuk Developments Co.
 Ltd. has been providing general contracting services throughout the Okanagan Valley and BC Interior since 1981.
-We stopped by one of their sites on the UBCO Kelowna campus in the Mountain Weather Office to chat with Shane Mosley, Sawchuk’s Manager of Human Resources.
+We stopped by one of their sites on the UBCO Kelowna campus in the Mountain Weather Office to chat with Shane Mosley, Sawchuk’s Manager of Human Resources after he hired Jamie Dickinson, a carpenter and STEP participant.
 Here’s what he had to say about working with STEP.

 Why did you reach out to STEP?